 Judith Geneva Balcerzak, MSW, PhD, LCSW

-Dr. Balcerzak's experience spans over 38 years of clinical practice in the public and private sectors.
+Senior Adjunct Faculty member, Dr. Judith Balcerzak's experience spans over 38 years of clinical practice in the public and private sectors.
 Joining CLU's Graduate Psychology faculty in 2009, she teaches: Research Analysis and Synthesis; Psychopharmacology; Diagnostic and Therapeutic Interviewing; and Family Violence in the Marriage and Family Therapy Master’s Degree Program.

 From 2001 to 2009, Judith designed, implemented, and coordinated the Human Services Degree and Certificate Programs at Ventura College, Ventura, CA, where she served as a curriculum development specialist.
 Dr. Balcerzak oversees doctoral programs in Social Work and in Marriage & Family Therapy at International University for Graduate Studies, in the Eastern Caribbean.
 Maintaining a private clinical practice in the Ventura County community since 1983, Judith has provided clinical supervision to MFT and LCSW interns, associates, and trainees for over three decades.

 Dr. Balcerzak developed and managed Community First Counseling Center (a 501(c)(3) private non profit program) in Ventura, CA from 2003 to 2013.
 Her Professional background also includes 15 years in senior health care administration in Ventura County.
 Born and raised in Michigan, Judith completed her undergraduate and graduate degrees at Michigan State University and Wayne State University before moving to California in 1980.

 An avid scuba diver and sailor, Judith divides her time between California and Dominica in the Eastern Caribbean.
 Dr. Balcerzak's values and background include a deep commitment to human rights and social justice.

 Information to be provided by CLU Human Resources.